LeibTon/visualizer/README.md

 The raw ReactJS code for the algorithm is in [SourceCode](/SourceCode) folder.
 It has normal React Framework like struture.

+## Additional Scripts:

+- [compile.sh](/compile.sh): Shell Script to build the react code.
+Copy the compiled code into the folder to be pushed and source code in SourceCode folder.
+Then pushes the entire code to Github.

+- [check_for_algo.py](/check_for_algo.py): If a new algorithm folder is added in src folder.
+It imports the corresponding React Component into App.js.

 ##### It you have any suggestions or want to add any algo.
 Ping me.
 ##### Thanks.